Is your business running customer review campaigns? If not, you should be.

 It can be hard to earn positive reviews, even if you are known for great customer service.
 Sometimes businesses struggle to even generate reviews at all.

 A lot of this has to do with the consumer mindset.
-People expect everything at their doctor’s office or their local gym to go well and don’t feel the same need to point out great customer service like they do when they go to a new restaurant.
+Consumers generally expect everything at their doctor’s office or their local gym to go well.
+Their expectations for customer service are higher than those for a new restaurant, making it easier to surpass expectations.
 The bar for success is set much lower for restaurants than it is for a cardiologist.

-Instead, maybe people decide to leave a review only when things go catastrophically wrong.
-This can often lead to businesses that are actually providing great customer service having more negative reviews than positive ones.
-That’s demoralizing for any business owner.
+Instead, maybe people decide to leave a review only when things go wrong.
+This can often lead to businesses that are providing great customer service having more negative reviews than positive ones.
+That’s disheartening for any business owner.

-If you have happy customers in your store or practice, it’s ok to ask them to leave a review on their review directory of choice.
-What isn’t OK is to offer to pay them for a good review.
-That will erode their trust in you and also violates many ethics rules for online directories.
+It’s always okay to ask happy customers to leave a review on their review directory of choice.
+However, what is never okay is to offer to pay reviewers for a good review.
+That will erode their trust and also violates many policies for online directories.

 We recommend having the person who has the most contact with the customer ask for the review.
-They usually are the people on the front lines who have had the easiest time having the deepest relationship with your customer.
+Front line employees generally have the deepest relationship with your customer.

-Try to figure out all the customer touch points in your company and where it makes sense to ask for a review.
+Map out all the customer touchpoints in your company and where it makes sense to ask for a review.
 Chances are, if you really do have outstanding customer service, you will get that valuable review.

 Asking for a Review via Email

-Having a contact database of former customers is a great way to generate quality reviews, but it can also be a bit more complicated to pull off than just asking in person.
+Having a contact database of former customers is a great way to generate quality reviews.
+However, it can also be a bit more complicated to pull off than simply asking in person.

 Here are some guidelines for asking for customer reviews via email:

-- Have a clear call to action button (link to your Facebook page) so users can easily see where you want them to leave the review.
+- Have a clear call to action button so that users can easily see where you want them to leave the review.
 Remove as many steps as possible.

-- Test multiple variations of an email to see which one customers respond to best.
+- Test multiple variations of an email to see which ones your customers engage with.

 - Segment your email list to target only recent customers.
 Unengaged customers are less likely to respond to emails and may not even be customers anymore.
-We recommend editing your list down to people who have visited your establishment within the last 3 months.
+We recommend editing your list down to people who have visited your establishment within three months.

 - Make the reviews about them and not about your online reputation.
-Don’t say “Leave a review so we can improve our online reputation.”
-Instead say “Leave a review so people like you can enjoy the benefits of working out at our gym,” or whatever your service may be.
+Don’t say, “Leave a review so we can improve our online reputation.”
+Instead say, “Leave a review so people like you can enjoy the benefits of working out at our gym.”

 Asking for a Review via Text Message

 Companies can now use automated text messages to expand their influence directly to their audiences’ mobile devices.
-Within hours or minutes of an interaction with a customer, a business can send out a customized request asking for a review of the experience.
+Businesses can send out customized review requests within hours or minutes of a customer interaction.
 This is not only timely messaging, but it helps your brand stay top of mind while the customer replies.

-Text messages have an open rate of 98 percent, all but ensuring that someone will see your review request pop up on their phone.
+Text messages all but ensure that someone will see your review request pop up on their phone.

 Prioritize the Customer Experience

-Getting quality reviews shouldn’t be the focus of only your marketing and brand management teams–it should an organizational priority.
-From the “front of house” to your c-suite executives, your organization should prioritize the customer experience as a KPI for the health of your business.
+Getting quality reviews shouldn’t be the focus of only marketing and brand management teams.
+It should be an organizational priority from the “front of house” to your c-suite executives.
+Your organization should prioritize the customer experience as a KPI for the health of your business.

 How people talk about your business online is how others will perceive your business.
 Remember, when it comes to online reviews, perception is reality.

-- How Reviews Can Help or Hurt Your Search Engine Rankings
+- [Blog] How Reviews Can Help or Hurt Your Search Engine Rankings

 About the Author